North Korean destroyer Kang Kon: Launch accident

 On 21 May 2025, the first attempt of launching the ship took place at Chongjin, however, a "serious accident" occurred, damaging the hull in the process.
+The vessel overturned after its stern suddenly slipped into the water while the bow remained on shore, causing extensive hull damage and possibly compromising internal equipment.
 Kim Jong Un declared this to be a "criminal act" and that it had "lowered the dignity and self-respect of our state in a moment".
 He stated that the ship must be restored by the next plenary of the party in June.
 He also called for those designing the ship to be held responsible.
-As a result of the failed launch of the second ship, North Korea arrested four officials, including the chief engineer, the construction head and an administrative manager.
-Ri Hyong-son, a member of the Central Military Commission, was also arrested and deemed to be "largely responsible for the serious accident" according to North Korea's state news agency, KCNA.
 Satellite imagery taken on 2 June showed that the ship had been restored to an upright position.
 The ship was successfully launched on 5 June and it was reported that it was sent to Rajin Dockyard.
 The warship docked at the drydock in Rajin on 8 June.